heatcrypto/heatwallet/README.md

 From your single HEAT master key you can create any number of Bitcoin or Ethereum addresses.

-Use HEAT wallet to send, receive and inspect your HEAT, Bitcoin, Ethereum and ERC20 tokens (partial support).
+Use HEAT wallet to send, receive and inspect your HEAT, Bitcoin, Ethereum, Litecoin, FIMK, NXT, ARDOR, Bitcoin Cash, IOTA and ERC20 tokens (partial support).

-HEAT wallet is a `real` wallet for HEAT, Bitcoin and Ethereum.
-Your funds are kept on your machine only your keys are with you and never leave your machine.
+HEAT wallet is a `real` wallet for the mentioned cryptos.
+Your funds are kept on your machine only, your keys are with you and never leave your machine unless you knowingly take steps to do that.

 ## Installation